xiaotiand/ISPMRF/README.md

 # ISPMRF
-A Bayesian variable selection framework
+A Bayesian genomic selection framework incorporating prior feature ordering and population structure

 An R package for a Bayesian variable selection framework.
-The framework includes interdependent selection prior and Markov random fields prior.
+The framework includes interdependent selection prior (ISP) and Markov random fields prior (MRF).

 The package can be installed by running: